espruino/BangleApps/apps/notanalog/README.md

 - If you have done more than 10k steps, the red hand and icon will turn green.
 - If the battery is charged, the icons will change.
 - Shows outside temperature if gadgetbridge is connected with weather.
+- Shows current lock status of your bangle.

 ## Screenshots
 ![](screenshot_1.png)